 Listen To This Article - Click Play

 A video of a mama bear crossing the road in Cades Cove with her four cubs has gone viral!
 The video shows the black bear helping her cubs make it across the road safely.
-Watch the video below and learn more about black bears in Cades Cove!
+Not only can you watch the video below and learn more about black bears in Cades Cove, but you can see how the black bear cubs have grown!

 Black Bear in Cades Cove Crosses Road with Cubs